ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 in the compiled binary.
 (This is essential for performance as well as for enforcing the privacy policy.)
 We propose to generate a compile-time error if this restriction is violated.

+**Escape Characters**

+The string interpolations passed to logging APIs can use escape characters such as `\n` that are allowed in Swift.
+However, there are a few escape characters, such as `\b`, `\a`, that are supported by C `printf`s (and `os_log`) but are not supported by Swift.
+These escape characters cannot be used in the new logging APIs and also are not very useful for logging.
+Nonetheless, it is possible to define new formatting enums if any such escape characters are found to useful eventually.

+**Multiline Strings and Raw Strings**

+The new logging APIs can accept multiline string literals/interpolations and [raw string literals/interpolations](https://github.com/apple/swift-evolution/blob/master/proposals/0200-raw-string-escaping.md).
+These are desugared by the lexers and parsers into normal Swift strings before they are passed to the logging APIs.

 ## Logging API Implementation Model